Iceni: Archaeology

 Archaeological evidence of the Iceni includes torcs — heavy rings of gold, silver or electrum worn around the neck and shoulders.

 The Iceni began producing coins around 10 BC.
 Their coins were a distinctive adaptation of the Gallo-Belgic "face/horse" design, and in some early issues, most numerous near Norwich, the horse was replaced with a boar.
 Some coins are inscribed ECENI, making them the only coin-producing group to use their tribal name on coins.
 The earliest personal name to appear on coins is Antedios (about 10 BC), and other abbreviated names like AESU and SAEMU follow.

 It has been discovered that the name of Antedios’ succeeding ruler Prasutagus appears on the coins as well.
 H. R. Mossop in his article “An Elusive Icenian Legend” discusses coins that were discovered by D. F. Allen in Joist Fen, Suffolk, and states, “It is the coins Nos.
 6 and 7 which give an advance in the obverse reading, confirming Allen’s attractive reading PRASTO, with its implied allusion to Prasutagus”.

-Sir Thomas Browne, the first English archaeological writer, in 1658 said of the Roman occupation, Boudica and Iceni coins:
+Sir Thomas Browne, the first English archaeological writer, wrote in 1658 of the Roman occupation, Boudica and Iceni coins:

 That Britain was notably populous is undeniable, from that expression of Caesar.
 That the Romans themselves were early in no small Numbers, Seventy Thousand with their associates slain by Bouadicea, affords a sure account...
 And no small number of silver pieces near Norwich; with a rude head upon the obverse, an ill-formed horse on the reverse, with the Inscriptions Ic.
 Duro.T. whether implying Iceni, Durotriges, Tascia, or Trinobantes, we leave to higher conjecture.
 The British Coyns afford conjecture of early habitation in these parts, though the city of Norwich arose from the ruins of Venta, and though perhaps not without some habitation before, was enlarged, built, and nominated by the Saxons.

 The Icknield Way, an ancient trackway linking East Anglia to the Chilterns, may be named after the Iceni.

 John A. Davies and Tony Gregory conducted archaeological surveys of Roman coins that appeared during the period of Roman occupation of Norfolk.
 Their study showed that the bulk of the coins circulating before AD 60 was Icenian rather than Roman.
 They speculated that Roman coins were not adapted into the Iceni area until after AD 60.
 The coin study also showed that there was not a regular supply of Roman coinage from year to year:

 The predominance of specific issues at sites across the province and relative scarcity of coins of some emperors illustrates the point that supply was sporadic and that there were periods when little or no fresh coinage was sent to Britain from the imperial mints.